reinholtk24/RoomReservationSystem/KyleFiles/README.md

 #Todo List
 ***

-- Establish goals
-- Setup Timeline
-- Sketch GUI
-- Stay on task
+- Research Backend Programming Languages
+- Create a Schedule for Times Available for Pair Programming
+- Come up with Names for Database Tables